ParksPassport/parksPassport/README.md

-# VisitYourParks
+# Parks Passport
-***National Parks 'Bucket' List***
+***Your Passport to our National Parks and Monuments***

-This API leverages geolocation data from the National Parks service to provide users with the ability to discover when they are near features or parks they may be interested in.
+This application leverages park data from the National Parks service to provide users with the ability to create a wish list of parks they would like to visit, and be notified when they are near features that appear on their wish list.

-A user creates a new account and adds parks or landmarks to their "List".
-Then, whenever they log in, the API will tell them which parks or landmarks are currently within 200 miles of their location.
+A user creates a new account and adds parks or landmarks to their list using the dropdown menu to search by state.
+Then, when the user logs in, the application uses geolocation data to determine which parks or landmarks are currently within 200 miles of their location.

+## Application Dependencies

+### Dependencies

+* bcrypt
+* body-parser
+* express
+* jsonwebtoken
+* mongoose

+### Dev Dependencies

+* angular
+* angular-animate
+* angular-mocks
+* angular-route
+* angular-touch
+* angular-ui-bootstrap
+* chai
+* chai-http
+* css-loader
+* gulp-cli
+* gulp-eslint
+* gulp-karma
+* gulp-mocha
+* jasmine
+* jasmine-core
+* karma
+* karma-chrome-launcher
+* karma-jasmine
+* leaflet
+* morgan
+* style-loader
+* webpack
+* webpack-stream

-## Routes
+## Backend API Routes

 ### Authentication Routes (auth_routes.js)